davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 We're going to retrace the original line of thought that led to the discovery of Paxos, which is the first consensus algorithm ever discovered.
 Our discussion will be self-contained and complete: if you can pass an undergrad programming class and write code that runs in the cloud, you have enough background to get through this thing.
 I won't use big words or mathematical notation when I don't have to, but I'm not going to go easy on you either &mdash; no handwaving, silly metaphors or oversimplifications.
 At the end, you're going to understand the core Paxos algorithm, and you'll understand how somebody could have come up with it.

-In part 1, we'll start with by exploring the problem space.
+In part 1, we'll start by exploring the problem space.
 We'll nail down exactly what a consensus algorithm does, and we'll try to design one ourselves &mdash; only to find we keep hitting a dead end!
 In part 2, we'll talk about FLP, a major discovery that makes it clear why the things we were doing in part 1 didn't work.
 Finally, in part 3, we'll use what FLP taught us to fix our broken designs, and end up with Paxos &mdash; the first working consensus algorithm.
 Let’s jump in ...

 <center>
   <a name="part1"></a>